By John Houghton on May 23, 2012

 Watch Video (above) of Joseph Ekman demonstrating his app to the Silicon Valley iOS Developer’s Meetup Group (recorded on May 21, 2012).

 Last week a man was found unconscious 7 days after his accident because officers failed to find him immediately after the accident occurred.
 Surely he would have been picked up right away if he had this app.

-As the app evolves, I can see a number of ways to build on it.
-Cars are getting smarter, so synching the app with airbag systems of the car would make the app better.
-I can see it synching to a heart monitor, so if your heart were to stop, you wouldn’t be left in your sofa for a week.
+As the app evolves, I can see a number of ways to develop it further.
+Cars are getting smarter, so syncing the app with the airbag systems of the car would make the app better.
+I can see it syncing to a heart monitor, so if your heart were to stop, you wouldn’t be left in your sofa for a week.

-Correction was made to this article which initially said Joseph had a heart attack.
-He actually had heart surgery.
+(A correction was made to this article which initially stated that Joseph had a heart attack.
+He actually had heart surgery.)